ProteinsWebTeam/HMMER-web-docs/docs/appendices.rst

 a lab book.

 ---------------------------------
-Appendix C - unsupported features
+Appendix D - unsupported features
 ---------------------------------

 We have tried to provide as many services as possible via REST.
 However,